Maore love poem

 Iyo de "nisuhuvendza" yangu ya hwisa.

-Love poem translated in Maore (alternatives : Comorian, Shimaore, Comoro, Maore Comorian, Komoro, Comores Swahili), for the love of all the girls of Mayotte.
+Love poem translated into Maore (alternatives : Comorian, Shimaore, Comoro, Maore Comorian, Komoro, Comores Swahili), for the love of all the girls of Mayotte.

 The Shimaore is a Bantu language, the indigenous language of daily use in Mayotte.
 It belongs to the group of the Comorian languages spoken in the islands of the Comoros archipelago.
 These languages are: Shimaoré in Mayotte, Shingazidja in Grande Comore, Shindzuani in Anjouan and Shimwali in Mohéli.